-How to Launch Your First Google Ads Remarketing Campaign
+How To Launch Your First Google Ads Remarketing Campaign

 3. Determine Proper Assets

 The most popular remarketing campaign type is within the Google Display Network (GDN).
-However, there are Remarketing Search campaigns.
+However, there are Remarketing Search campaigns as well.

 Before creating the proper assets, ask these questions first: